Alienware typically makes monitors for heavy gaming, and this one is no exception.

 Most people have a hard time justifying a 40-inch monitor, but if you’re a digital artist, a devoted movie buff, or someone who needs a premium gaming experience, paying top dollar is worth the pixel-perfect color accuracy, deep contrast ratio, and premium image quality.

 A. Yes.
-But you’ll need a solution for sound.
-Most curved monitors have HDMI inputs, which are the standard for connecting cable boxes, Blu-ray players, streaming boxes, and a variety of other media sources.
-If you plan on using a curved monitor for watching TV and movies, make a plan for the audio, whether that’s by connecting a soundbar or a quality set of computer speakers.
+However, you’ll need a solution for sound since most curved monitors have HDMI inputs, which are the standard for connecting cable boxes, Blu-ray players, streaming boxes, and a variety of other media sources.
+If you plan on using a curved monitor for watching TV and movies, make a plan for the audio, whether that’s by connecting a sound bar or a quality set of computer speakers.

 A. No. Like most monitors, curved monitors are designed to be “plug and play,” so you can start using one as soon as you’ve plugged it into your computer and an AC outlet.